 - 1. Bake cake/pie of choice and enter one whole cake/pie and report portfolio. - 2.
 The following items must be entered in a report portfolio. - a.
 A cover page including photo of the cake/pie, exhibitor's name, name of recipe and county. - b.
 The recipe & sugar calculation if applicable - 3.
 4-H Story - a.
 Not to exceed 2 double spaced pages - b.
 Margins are to be no smaller than 1 inch. - c.
 Font size of at least 12 for readability - d.
 White paper with blue or black ink - e.
 Details to include in the story: - i.
 Goals for foods project taken. - ii.
 How pie/cake recipe was chosen - iii.
 Description of past involvement in 4-H foods projects and activities - iv.
 How foods knowledge learned in 4-H will be used in the future - v.
-Any other information exhibitor would like to share with the judges.
+Any other information exhibitor would like to share with the judges. - vi.

-- vi.
 This is a professional report, not a scrapbook.
 Do not add additional photos. - 4.
 Winning recipes cannot be repeated in 4-H competition for five years.
 The previous year's winner cannot enter the same category for one year following. - a.
-2018 - i.
-Gwendolyn Marsalis Chocolate Cake with Vanilla Buttercream Frosting & Chocolate Custard Filling - ii.
-Lauren Sesnie Double Crust Cherry Pie - b.
 2019 - i.
 Maddie Coburn Vegan Chocolate Cake - ii.
-Andromeda Vandermolen Dutch Apple Pie - c.
-2020 no cake/pie auction held - d.
+Andromeda Vandermolen Dutch Apple Pie - b.
+2020 no cake/pie auction held - c.
 2021 - i.
 Evinn Pedroncelli Pumpkin Cake with Cream Cheese Frosting - ii.
-Lauren Sesnie Double Crust Apple Pie - e.
+Lauren Sesnie Double Crust Apple Pie - d.
 2022 - i.
-Eva Balthrop-Turtle Chocolate Layer Cake - ii.
-Addie Gillingham -Razzelberry Pie (raspberries, blueberries, & blackberries) - 5.
+Eva Balthrop- Turtle Chocolate Layer Cake - ii.
+Addie Gillingham -Razzelberry Pie (raspberries, blueberries, & blackberries) - e.
+2023 - i.
+Avery Lovato Apple Pecan Cake with Cream Cheese Frosting - ii.
+Sylus Roy Homestead Berry Pie (black currant and raspberry) - 5.
 The winner must be prepared to provide a second cake/pie for the actual sale.
 The 4-Her is responsible for finding their own bidders for the auction.
-If the Market Sale is divided into 2 separate sales, the Sale Ring Cake will sell in the Livestock Sale and the Sale Ring Pie will sell in the Small Animal Sale. - 6.
-The agent responsible for Youth Hall must be notified of Sale Ring Cake/Pie withdrawal prior to 3:00pm the day before the sale. - 7.
+If the Market Sale is divided into 2 separate sales, the Sale Ring Cake will sell in the Livestock Sale and the Sale Ring Pie will sell in the Small Animal Sale.

+- 6. The agent responsible for Youth Hall must be notified of Sale Ring Cake/Pie withdrawal prior to 3:00pm the day before the sale. - 7.
 If a 4-Her has two eligible animals in the sale, only two entries can be sold (i.e. 1 cake and 1 animal or 2 animals).
 If the winner declines to sell the cake/pie, the second place Sale Ring cake/pie winner will be eligible for the sale. - 8.
 The entries will be judged 70% on the food taste & appearance, 30% on the story.